-Democratic vote in the U.S. 1948-2016: from the workers' party to the party of the highly educated
+Democratic vote in the U.S. 1948-2016:

 Interpretation.
 In 1948, the democratic candidate obtained a score that was 21 points smaller among the top 10% highest-education voters than among the remaining 90%; in 2016, this score is 23 points higher among the top 10% highest-education voters.
 Controlling for other variables ("other things equal") does not affect the trend (only the levels).
 Sources and series: see piketty.pse.ens.fr/ideology (figure 15.4).